News of: Wednesday, May 04 2016,

 It is normally very busy at this time on Dam Square, but there are large outdoor tv screens so that you can follow what is going on.

 At 8pm there is a (nation-wide) two minutes' silence to commemorate the victims of World War II.
-Traditionally, the silence is also observed in bars and pubs, where the music stops for 2 minutes (but this is not observed everywhere), and traffic will partly come to a standstill.
+Traditionally, the silence is also observed in bars and pubs, where the music stops for 2 minutes (but this is not observed everywhere).
+Traffic (and public transport) is supposed to come to a standstill.

-After the 2 minutes' silence there are some speeches, and more wreath-layings, by many organizations.
+After the 2 minutes' silence there are some speeches on Dam Square, and more wreath-layings, by many organizations.

 The entire ceremony is also broadcast live on national tv.